kata-cafe/kata-cafe/array-reverse-en.md

-# toString
+# Array Reverse

+Create `arrayReverse` function to reverse order of items in an array.
-Create `toString()` function without using built in function from any language or library.
+Cannot use built in function from any language or library.

 ## Test Cases